-- 34.87 The idea of viewing human knowledge and abilities as an asset as human capital and to estimate its value is not new, but has gained prominence in recent years, especially in the context of sustainable development.
-Policymakers are calling for ways to understand and quantify human capital, in order to better understand what drives economic growth and the functioning of labour markets, to assess the long-term sustainability of a country's development path, and to measure the output and productivity performance of the educational sector.
-Devising a robust methodology for the monetary valuation of the stock of human capital is important since studies, such as the World Bank Changing Wealth of Nations, suggest that human capital is a significant component of an enhanced measure of national net worth in many economies. - 34.88 As well, there is considerable relevance of measures of human capital from the perspective of understanding the distribution of income and wealth, documenting the effects of changes in the age composition of the population on economic activity, understanding the implication for the labour markets in light of ongoing changes in the economy through digitalization and globalization, and identifying the non-monetary benefits that may be obtained from individuals and societies more generally from higher levels of human capital.
-Finally, in addition to measuring the stock and changes in stock of human capital, it is also relevant to organize data on investments in human capital, in particular, activity and expenditure on education and training. - 34.89 The core connections and dependencies between human capital, education, labour and production are depicted in the figure below.
+- 34.93 The idea of viewing human knowledge and abilities as an asset as human capital and to estimate its value is not new, but has gained prominence in recent years, especially in the context of measuring sustainable development.
+Policymakers are calling for ways to understand and quantify human capital, in order to better understand what drives economic growth and the functioning of labour markets, to assess the long-term sustainability of a country's development path, and to measure the output and productivity performance of the education sector.
+Devising a robust methodology for the monetary valuation of the stock of human capital is important since studies, such as the World Bank Changing Wealth of Nations, suggest that human capital is a significant component of extended measures of national net worth in many economies. - 34.94 As well, there is considerable relevance of measures of human capital from the perspective of understanding the distribution of income and wealth, documenting the effects of changes in the age composition of the population on economic activity, understanding the implication for labour markets in light of ongoing changes in the economy through digitalization and globalization, and identifying the non-monetary benefits that may be obtained by society more generally from higher levels of human capital.
+Finally, in addition to measuring the stock and changes in stock of human capital, it is also relevant to organize data on investments in human capital, in particular, activity and expenditure on education and training. - 34.95 The core connections and dependencies between human capital, education, labour and production are depicted in the figure below.

-Figure 34.1: Linking education, human capital, labour and production
+Figure 34.2: Linking education, human capital, labour and production

-34.90 This section describes the potential to connect data on labour, human capital and education.
-Labour accounts provide a conceptual framework through which labour market data from diverse sources can be confronted and integrated, with the aim of producing a coherent and consistent set of labour market statistics.
-Broadly, labour accounts consist of four quadrant tables: jobs, persons (both employees and self-employed), volume (i.e. hours worked) and payments.
-Chapter 16 provides a thorough overview of labour accounts and no further discussion is provided here.
+34.96 This section describes the potential to connect data on labour, human capital and education.
+Labour tables provide a conceptual framework through which labour market data from diverse sources can be confronted and integrated, with the aim of producing a coherent and consistent set of labour market statistics.
+Broadly, labour tables consist of four quadrant tables: jobs, persons (both employees and self-employed), volume (i.e. hours worked) and payments.
+Chapter 16 provides a thorough overview of labour tables.
 The following two sub-sections present approaches to accounting for human capital and accounting for education and training.